Skip to main content

 Playbook 2: Environment-Based Policies

 Use different policies for development, staging, and production.
-The same code runs everywhere -- only the policies change.
+The same code runs everywhere.
+Only the policies change.

 Your Code (Same Everywhere)